WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 1. Let's start by making a post
 2. then show how it works under the hood

+## If you take away anything

+Focus on content that you want to consume.

 ## My Flow

 ``` txt